sparkfabrik/company-playbook/content/working-at-sparkfabrik/one-to-one-meetings.md

 ## Outcome

-The HR representative will summarize the outcome and new goals in a private mail with the employee.
+The HR representative will summarize the outcome and new goals in a private mail with the employee, if relevant.
 The outcome of the meeting will be shared by discussion with the company governance, and potentially team leads if applicable.